Kim Raver

 Kimberly Jayne Raver (born March 15, 1969) is an American actress.
-She is known for television roles such as Dr. Teddy Altman on ABC's medical drama Grey's Anatomy, Kim Zambrano on Third Watch, and Audrey Raines on 24.
+She is best known for her portrayal of cardiothoracic surgeon Dr. Teddy Altman on the ABC medical drama Grey's Anatomy (2009–2012;

+2017–2026), Kim Zambrano on Third Watch (1999–2005), and Audrey Raines on 24 (2005–2007).

 Early life

 Raver was born and raised in New York City by her mother.
-She attended Boston University, where she received a Bachelor of Fine Arts degree in drama.
+She attended Boston University, where she earned a Bachelor of Fine Arts degree in drama.

-She is fluent in French and German, a language that she learned as a child from her German-born mother.

 Career

 Initial career (1974–2008)

 Raver got her start as a child star in 1975 appearing on Sesame Street at age 6.
 She remained on the show for three years.
 She initially acted in commercials for Visa and Jeep when her adult career began.
 Her first prominent role was her Broadway debut in 1995 in the Philip Barry play "Holiday" in which she co-starred with Laura Linney and Tony Goldwyn.
 She also appeared in the feature film City Hall with Al Pacino.
 She also co-starred with John Spencer and David Schwimmer in "The Glimmer Brothers," a production of the Williamstown Theatre Festival, written by Warren Leight.
 After her time on Third Watch, she was cast as Audrey Raines in the television series 24, and was a series regular for two seasons.

 During the fall 2006 television season, Raver starred in the ABC television series The Nine.
 Although the show received outstanding critical reviews, it did not take off in the Nielsen ratings and was cancelled.
 She reprised her role in 24s season 6 as Audrey Raines.
 The character was in a catatonic state at the end of the season.

 Raver starred as Nico Reilly, the editor-in-chief of Bonfire magazine, in NBC's television drama series Lipstick Jungle.
-The show was adapted from the Candace Bushnell novel and ran for 20 episodes from February 2008-January 2009.
+The show was adapted from the Candace Bushnell novel and ran for 20 episodes from February 2008 – January 2009.